Wild Yeast Spelt Bread

 Reading bread recipes online can make you freak out and slam the laptop shut.
 They're usually just written poorly or overwrought in their technique.
 Bread really isn't that difficult.
-It's literally just yeast, flour, and water.
-In my book Fuck Portion Control I discuss how bread made from heirloom grains is not only safe for us to consume, but necessary as we have long developed a symbiotic relationship with yeast and require the large amount of B vitamins which they produce in order to be well.
+It's literally just yeast, flour, salt, and water.
+In my book Fuck Portion Control I discuss how bread made from heirloom grains is not only safe for us to consume but necessary as we have long developed a symbiotic relationship with yeast and require the large amount of B vitamins which they produce in order to be well.
 Unlike common wheat, spelt flour is easy to digest and when made into bread is supportive of restoring a healthy metabolism.
 And no, organic wheat is not the same as spelt.
 Organic wheat will still kill you.
 Slowly.

 YEAST STARTER INGREDIENTS

-1 cup whole-grain spelt flour
+1 cup organic spelt flour

-1 tbsp unrefined sugar
+1 tbsp orange juice

 Empty jar (a canning jar works just fine).